jfabellera/SPARK-MAX-Examples/Java/Encoder Feedback Device/README.md

 # Encoder Feedback Device

 ### Description
-This example shows how to use an encoder as the feedback device for the PID controller of a brushed motor.
-For demonstration, the PID controller will be used to set the motor position.
+This example shows how to use an encoder as the feedback device for the PID controller of a brushless motor.
+For demonstration, the PID controller will be used to drive the motor to the position setpoint on SmartDashboard.

 ### Usage
 Set the variables at the beginning of the example to match your setup.